Skype Technologies: GPL lawsuit

-In July 2007 Skype was found to be guilty by a German court of violating the GNU General Public License in one of its for-sale products, the SMC WSKP100.
+In July 2007 Skype was found by a German court to have violated the GNU General Public License in one of its for-sale products, the SMC WSKP100.

 Political issues

 China 2005

 Skype was one of many companies (others include AOL, Microsoft, Yahoo, Cisco) which cooperate with the Chinese government in implementing a system of Internet censorship in mainland China.
 Critics of such policies argue that it is wrong for companies to profit from censorship and restrictions on freedom of the press and freedom of speech.
 Human rights advocates such as Human Rights Watch and media groups such as Reporters Without Borders speculate that if companies stopped contributing to the authorities' censorship efforts, the government could be pressured to change.

 Niklas Zennström, then chief executive of Skype, told reporters that its joint venture partner in China was operated in compliance with domestic law.
 "TOM Online had implemented a text filter, which is what everyone else in that market is doing," said Zennström.
 "Those are the regulations," he said.
 "I may like or not like the laws and regulations to operate businesses in the UK or Germany or the US, but if I do business there I choose to comply with those laws and regulations.
 I can try to lobby to change them, but I need to comply with them.
 China in that way is not different."